 When was the last time you went through a “prescribed burn”?
 A refining fire may or may not have been your choice.
 As the verse above reminds us, everyone’s going through a refining fire sooner or later – a health issue that turns big, a job loss, the death of a loved one, retirement, even the transition of children leaving home can be a refining fire – whatever transition you may be facing.
 A prescribed burn could be a smaller refinement, too – a fight with your family or friend, a problem with your boss or teammates at work, a reoccurring health issue – like a thorn in the side.

 Whatever your “prescribed burn” is, think about the how fire helps the prairie plant.
-Could fire help…
+Even if the fire seems momumental, could it be sacred moments?

 Manage Invasive Weeds in Your Life